 - A DocWireNews blog says that RPM is "… the use of portable, high-tech devices to track and relay data to your healthcare providers on such metrics as glucose levels, heart rate, blood pressure, and blood oxygen levels."

-Based on these definitions and research we conducted as part of the development of our remote patient monitoring software and connected patient device program, we came up with our own definition.
-The following is shared on our FAQs resource page: "RPM is the use of digital technologies to monitor and capture medical and other health data from patients and electronically transmit this information to healthcare providers for assessment and, when necessary, recommendations and instructions.
+Based on these definitions and the extensive research we at Prevounce conducted as part of the development of our remote patient monitoring software and connected patient device program, we came up with our own definition.
+The following is shared on our remote patient monitoring FAQs page: "RPM is the use of digital technologies to monitor and capture medical and other health data from patients and electronically transmit this information to healthcare providers for assessment and, when necessary, recommendations and instructions.
 RPM allows providers to continue tracking healthcare data for patients once they are discharged.
 It also encourages patients to take more control of their health."

 RPM vs. Telehealth

-While the definition of RPM may seem fairly straightforward, there is some confusion about the concept, including how it differs from telehealth.
+While the RPM definition may seem straightforward, there is some confusion about the concept, including how it differs from telehealth.
 Distinguishing between remote patient monitoring and telehealth is important for several reasons, including coding and billing purposes.

 An article in Pharmacy & Therapeutics notes that "traditionally, telehealth delivery is segmented into four modalities: real-time, store-and-forward, remote patient monitoring (RPM), and mobile health (mHealth)."
 The publication defines telehealth as "… the remote delivery of health care to a patient through technology…" and states that the RPM modality "… collects patient information electronically and transmits it to a provider at another location to allow tracking and monitoring of that patient."